Daechathon/EGR400-Geovisualization/README.md

 ```

 __Example Code: Files to Import__

-To begin writing your file...
+To begin writing your file first import Pandas and Folium

 ```
 # code block